 Born in Ewarton St. Catherine Jamaica, I bring an interesting mix of experience and talent to both radio and education.
 My radio career began with sports reporting while attending the G.C.Foster College of PE and Sports in 1990 in Jamaica.

 2014: The Linkage awards for radio DJ of the year

-I was featured in voyage Atlanta Magazine twice (May 2018 and May 2020) and landed a high profile interview on the British Broadcasting Corporation (BBC) in November 2018.
+I was featured in voyage Atlanta Magazine Thrice (May 2018 , May 2020 and May 2022) and landed a high profile interview on the British Broadcasting Corporation (BBC) in November 2018.